Newcastle Festival

 By 1936, the festival expanded to include music, folk dancing, drama and elocution classes, with its name changing to the Newcastle-under-Lyme Music and Drama Festival.
 In 1937, new classes for Newcastle junior, senior and infant school choirs, plus vocal, violin, woodwind and brass solos were introduced.

-The festival’s current two-weekend format was first adopted in March 1949 with drama on the first weekend and music on the second.
+The festival’s two-weekend format was first adopted in March 1949 with drama on the first weekend and music on the second.
 The festival expanded with new competitions for instrumental solo classes, an instrumental trio competition and for two years, a conductors’ class.
 Prior to the 1951 Festival of Britain, Newcastle Festival became affiliated to the British Federation of Musical Festivals.
 In 1951 there were over 50 music classes, with expanded entries in solo singing, pianoforte and brass instrumentalists’ classes.

 The success of the brass competitions grew further throughout 1952 and 1953, mainly due to the festival’s brass quartet competition being designated as the North Midland Championship.
 Responding to local demand in 1997, speech and drama classes were re-introduced to the festival.